 Russell Reid retired from the paper eight years ago after a career in journalism spanning nearly 50 years, but was still writing classical music reviews for Post sister title, The Courier, until a few months before his death.

 Dr Reid joined post publishers, DC Thomson, as a general reporter in 1953, based initially at the Arbroath office and working principally for the group’s Evening Telegraph, The Courier and The People’s Journal.

 After national service with the RAF, he returned to Dundee and in 1957 joined the features staff at the Sunday Post.
 He was appointed the paper’s deputy editor in 1983 and then became editor six years later.

 Dr Reid’s wife, Pat, a tutor in oral surgery, died 12 years ago.
-He is survived by their two daughters, Jacquie and Susan, and three grandchildren.
+He is survived by their two daughters and three grandchildren.